ARWL2016/quizzical-client-redux/README.md

 #### Todo

-1. use redux in quiz header
+3. use a memoized selector
+4. move loader up a level
+5. derive result from quiz class?